12 Factors to Consider when Choosing a Medical School, in order of Importance

 The prestige of the university is not an important factor in medicine compared to other disciplines such as Law, Commerce and Engineering.
 You can find more information in our blog: https://www.medentry.edu.au/ucat/entry/university-rankings-med

 In Australia, which university you go to doesn’t matter (unlike other countries such as the USA).
 This is particularly so with medicine, because patients are more concerned about personal qualities such as your bed-side manner and diagnostic skills.

 Even if you wish to work overseas, once you obtain your registration as a Medical Practitioner with AHPRA (all medical graduates automatically get this, unlike in the USA), it makes no difference which university you went to.

 The so-called MD is misleadingly promoted as a superior degree.
 It is no different to MBBS degrees offered by some medical schools.
-The Universities of Sydney and Melbourne started this 'degree inflation' and many other universities have followed suit.
+The Universities of Sydney and Melbourne started this 'degree inflation' and many other universities have followed suit, in order to compete.

 Many people wrongly assume that because it is an MD degree, the duration of subsequent medical training is reduced.
-The “MD” does NOT reduce your further training and is no different to an MBBS.
+The “MD” does NOT reduce your further training duration even by one day, and is no different to an MBBS.

 As you can see, there are many factors to consider when choosing a medical school.
 It can be very difficult to make a decision, particularly when universities are prone to active self-promotion.
 If you have any questions regarding which university to choose, please do not hesitate to contact our team.